-- 1. I am allowed a maximum of two dogs, or two cats, or one of each, which I have identified in Section II above. - 2.
+Department of Homeland Security U.S. Coast Guard PSD-fs Form-003 (Rev: 02/11) PET AGRE EMENT Section I - General Information (Please Print) Name (Last, First, MI): Name (Last, First, MI): Housing Site: Section II - Pet Information (Please Print) - g, Black Lab/Cat, brown/white mix) Pet Name License/Exp Da te Sex Age 1 2 Caged Pets or Aquariums: Cayeu rets of Aquanuilis.
+Section III - Tem ns and Condition s requesting permission to maintain t the above described pet(s) in my assigned uarters.
+I lam allowed a maximum of two dogs, or two cats, or one of each, which I have identified in Section II above.
 I am allowed a reasonable number of other pets, such as caged birds, fish, hamsters and the like.
-Barnyard and exotic species such as rabbits, chickens, snakes, lizards, etc. are not allowed. - 3.
+Barnyard and exotic species such as rabbits, chickens, snakes, lizards, etc. are not allowed.
 I must keep my dog(s) restrained on a leash (no longer than 8 feet) when I either walk my pet(s) or when outside of my dwelling.
-I will not leave my dog(s) outside of my fenced yard unattended. - 4.
-I understand that my pets must never be kept in the garage or on my balcony. - 5.
+I will not leave my dog(s) outside of my fenced yard unattended.
+I understand that my pets must never be kept in the garage or on my balcony.
 I must adhere to all local animal control ordinances, including licensing requirements and vaccinations.
-It is my responsibility to update my Housing records verifying they reflect accurate/current pet information. - 6.
-I will maintain the area where my pet(s) are kept in a sanitary condition at all times. - 7.
+It is my responsibility to update my Housing records verifying they reflect accurate/current pet information.
 I will ensure my pet(s) shall not be a public hazard or nuisance and will be under control at all times.
-I understand if my animal bites or menaces a person or another animal, I will be ordered to permanently remove my pet from the housing area within five days and I may lose my pet privilege. - 8.
+I understand if my animal bites or menaces a person or another animal, I will be ordered to permanently remove my pet from the housing area within five days and I may lose my pet privilege.
 I understand the breeding/raising of animals of any species is prohibited.
-I am aware accidental litters, which would exceed the total number of two (2) pets, must be removed by the age of 10 weeks. - 9.
+I am aware accidental litters, which would exceed the total number of two (2) pets, must be removed by the age of 10 weeks.
 I understand my pets are not to be left in my quarters or fenced yard unattended while I am away for more than 24 hours.
 I understand that even though I may have someone care for my pet(s) in my absence, I am still fully responsible for my pet(s) and their actions.
-I understand I am required to notify the Housing Office with the name and phone number of the pet guardian prior to my departure. - 10.
+I understand I am required to notify the Housing Office with the name and phone number of the pet guardian prior to my departure.
 I understand it is my responsibility to exterminate fleas in my yard and in my unit.
-At the time I vacate my assigned quarters, I will ensure there is no flea infestation.
-If fleas are not properly/adequately exterminated, I understand I will be held financially responsible for a professional extermination.
-I further understand I may be held financially responsible to eliminate the problem of lingering pet odors or pest infestations detected within 60 days of my final inspection. - 11.
-I understand a random yearly pet/house cleanliness inspection will be performed at my quarters by the Housing Office staff.
-I also understand "just cause" inspections may be conducted at any time.
+At the time I vaccate my assigned quarters, I will ensure there is no flea infestation.
+If fleas are not properly/adequately exterminated, I understand I will be held Section IV - Should any damage occur as a result of my pet's actions, the Housing Authority has my permission to restore my quarters and charge me the costs incurred.
+I agree to immediately pay these costs and in the event I fail to do so, the Housing Authority has my permission to place a pay adjustment authorization against my pay for the restoration cost.
+By signing this document I agree to abide by all regulations stipulated.
+I understand the Housing Authority reserves the right to revoke my pet privilege or my privilege to reside in government quarters for failing to abide by any of these regulations.
+Member's Signature (print na me and sign): D ate: Housing Office Representati ve's Signature(print name, sigi n and enter HU# o or BR# below): D ate: